azarketa/Thermodynamics-theoretical-pills/source/15_Heat_engines_thermal_efficiency_and_Kelvin_Planck_postulate.md

 This statement formalizes the limitation inherent to all heat engines: a **cyclic device** cannot transform into work the entire quantity of heat it absorbs from a single source.
 Part of that energy must always be rejected as heat to a lower-temperature sink.

-:::{admonition} Important: implications of the Kelvin–Planck statement
+:::{warning} Important: implications of the Kelvin–Planck statement
-:class: warning

 The Kelvin–Planck postulate establishes several fundamental consequences: